How to Remove Office 365 Subscription from PC? Here’s How

 Only try this if you’re well known how to edit the registry, as incorrect changes can damage your system.

-How to Remove Microsoft 365 (Office) Registry-Like Files on Mac
+How to Remove Office 365 Subscription from PC – Registry-Like Files on Mac

 MacOS uses property list (.plist) files, application support folders, and keychain items instead of a centralised registry.
-So here’s how to remove Office 365 subscription from PC (all traces of Office 365 from my Mac).
+Therefore, the steps is totally different to remove registry-like files from macOS:

 - Make sure Outlook, Word, Excel, OneNote, or PowerPoint are not running.
-Use:
+To check, click on

 Command + Q or open Activity Monitor and force quit any Microsoft processes.